chiefdondjeu/COSC-320-Project3/README.md

 X 9
 ```

-After listing all the pixel, add a breakline (3 dashed)
+After listing all the pixel, add a breakline (3 dashes)

 ```
 ---